 Once we’re born, our skin continues to develop thickness for the first year of life.
 But premature infants whose skin served them perfectly in a water environment haven’t had sufficient time to build their skin so it’s ready to match the many demands of an air environment.

 Preemie skin is thin, delicate, and permeable, which makes it less able to fight off disease or toxins, or even to maintain a preemie’s body temperature, which is critical to survival.

-Premature babies need an extra 2-4 weeks for their skin to reach the sufficient thickness to provide a protective barrier against the environment.
+Premature babies need an extra 2-4 weeks for their skin to reach sufficient thickness to provide a protective barrier against the environment.

 Consequently, preemies may have skin irritations or issues that their full term peers do not: